Contents

 A screenshot showing Keycloak.

 After creating a new realm, configure it using the settings available in Realm Settings.
-You don’t have to make changes, but it’s important to add a new client, which will be the app you want to use Keyloak with.
+You don’t have to make changes, but adding a new client is important, which will be the app you want to use Keyloak with.
 Go to the Clients tab and select Create client.

 A screenshot showing Keycloak.